What Legal Issues Are Important for Reiki Practitioners in California?

-- Summary of Legal Limits Applicable to All Practitioners
+- Summary of legal limits applicable to all Reiki Practitioners

-IMPORTANT NOTE: I am not an attorney and am providing the following information as a general overview of the legal issues that are relevant when a Reiki Practitioner is providing Reiki sessions to others.
+DISCLAIMER: I (Anne Reith, Ph.D.) am not an attorney.
+I am providing the following information as a general overview of the legal issues that are relevant when a Reiki Practitioner is providing Reiki sessions to others.
 The following information is not exhaustive, and it is not meant to replace sound legal advice.
-If you have questions, please seek out appropriate legal counsel.
+Additionally, the following information only applies to those practicing in the State of California.
+If you live in another state and/or have questions, please seek out appropriate legal counsel.

 - Provide Reiki sessions to anyone under the age of 18 without the permission of a parent or legal guardian